Loving (TV series): Ratings history

 Although Loving had low ratings throughout its history, its first few years were relatively encouraging.
 In its debut year (1983), it finished in 11th place and 3.9, above the then ailing soaps The Edge of Night and Search for Tomorrow.
 1984 saw the show's ratings climb to a fairly comfortable 10th place and 4.1, holding that position for the 1985-1986 television season with 4.2.
 A change in timeslot, with Loving occupying the slot previously held by Ryan's Hope, was a major factor in ratings improvement (albeit having the opposite effect on Ryan's Hope).

 The slow but steady ratings growth was not sustained in the long run.
 Loving fell back to 11th place, hitting last place for the first time, in early 1989 (between the January series finale of Ryan's Hope and the March premiere of NBC's Generations).
 In 1990, the show ranked 11th place as well.
-After Santa Barbara went off the air in January 1993, Loving, according to television historian Alex McNeil, "was consistently the lowest rated of the ten network daytime soaps."
+After Santa Barbara went off the air on January 15, 1993, Loving, according to television historian Alex McNeil, "was consistently the lowest rated of the ten network daytime soaps."

 When it originally premiered, the show aired at 11:30 AM ET/10:30 AM CT/MT/PT.
 On October 8, 1984, the show was moved to the later 12:30 PM/11:30 AM timeslot, bumping Ryan's Hope up to Noon/11:00.
 This caused Ryan's Hope's ratings to plummet because many East Coast ABC stations pre-empted network programming at Noon for local news.
-Some affiliates, such as WSB-TV in Atlanta, chose to keep Ryan's Hope at 12:30, never airing Loving until after Ryan's Hope's cancellation in 1989.
+Some affiliates, such as WSB-TV in Atlanta, chose to keep Ryan's Hope at 12:30, not airing Loving until after Ryan's Hope's cancellation in 1989.
 Despite airing in the 12:30 timeslot, Loving never achieved the ratings Ryan's Hope had during its glory years.
 In the Central, Mountain and Pacific time zones, Loving was often pre-empted at 11:30 for local newscasts, airing on a one-day delay earlier in the morning or not at all.